ruffoa/QTap/QTap-android/app/src/main/java/com/example/alex/qtapandroid/ui/fragments/FRAGMENTS_README.txt

 This fragment shows the user a calendar of the current month, and is what the user sees upon login, being the default page.
 From here the user can select a date and view their class schedule for that day in the Agenda fragment.

+This fragment also parses out meaningful data from the strings found by ParseICS in the ICS file.
+This is done manually, as the ICS file has standard notation that is consistent for all classes.

 ## Day Fragment

 This fragment is currently not in use, but is being created to hold a full day's class schedule on its own.